rust-lang/cargo/src/doc/man/includes/section-package-selection.md

 {{#option "`-p` _spec_..." "`--package` _spec_..."}}
 {{actionverb}} only the specified packages.
 See {{man "cargo-pkgid" 1}} for the SPEC format.
-This flag may be specified multiple times.
+This flag may be specified multiple times and supports common Unix glob patterns like `*`, `?` and `[]`.
+However, to avoid your shell accidentally expanding glob patterns before Cargo handles them, you must use single quotes or double quotes around each pattern.
 {{/option}}

 {{#option "`--workspace`" }}